 Forgotten Peak is located on a ridgeline to the northeast of Bomber Peak.
 It is lower in elevation than the surrounding mountains so it blends in well and is often forgotten.
 This is one of the least climbed peaks in the Mount Timpanogos area and is a good choice for people looking for solitude.
 The mountain is most easily climbed from the Timpooneke Trail.
 Hike up the Giant Staircase toward the Middle Basin.
 This basin usually holds snow into the middle of summer.
-During winter, avalanches run down its steep slopes.
 You can either climb up the ridge to the northeast of Forgotten Peak or continue farther up Middle Basin and climb up the south ridge of the mountain.
-This can also be done as a loop hike.

 Mount Timpanogos - (11,750 feet)

 This is the second highest and most famous mountain in the Wasatch.
 It is a prominant mountain with a seven mile long ridgeline of several peaks.
 It rises abruply for over 6,000 feet above the valley floor and provides an awesome backdrop to the cities below especially during winter.
 Many people come to climb it each year making it a popular tourist destination.
 The mountain is primarily dominated by horizontal bands of limestone, quartzite, and dolomite.
 Heavy glaciation has created at least seven alpine cirques around the mountain.
 The less traveled cirques provide interesting routes and solitude.